dineshb-exe/MAD-Lab-Expt10/README.md

 # expt10

-A new Flutter project that sends local notification
+A new Flutter project that sends local notifications

 ## Getting Started